phasewalker18/ReaControl24/README.md

 Some basic stateful mode handling is provided to receive text from the DAW and display it on the scribble strips, and deal with issues like fader command echos.

+You will need super user (or elevated Administrator in Windows) privileges to use this software, as it uses libpcap packet capture library to establish network connectivity with the Control24 ethernet interface.
+All other TCP and UDP traffic is ignored/filtered out, so you should not have any privacy concerns if the source has not been tampered with.

 ### Installing - OSX, macos, Linux

-You will need super user privileges to use this software, as it uses libpcap packet capture library to establish network connectivity with the Control24 ethernet interface.
-All other TCP and UDP traffic is ignored/filtered out, so you should not have any privacy concerns if the source has not been tampered with.
 Ensure the current or default python environment has a 2.x interpreter in the current path, and install the pre-requisites into user environment using pip or similar

 Example pip install